1 bar = 1000mbar = 10m head of water = 14.7 psi

 - In a header tank scenario, you should always have the same level in your header tank no matter how much water you are taking in or out of the system.
 Header tanks are typically kept constant by ball cock type valves, electrically modulating valves or simply by being allowed to always run slightly to overflow.

-- the graph above represents a typical centrifugal pump curve.
-(Centrifugals are he most common type of pump and probably account for >95% off all pumps) As the flow increases the pressure declines.
-Contrary to popular belief however, if you shut off all the valves from a pump, the pressure will not build up and up and eventually explode the pipework or pump.
+- The graph above represents a typical centrifugal pump curve.
+(Centrifugals are the most common type of pump and probably account for >95% of all pumps).
+As the flow increases the pressure declines.
+Contrary to popular belief, however, if you shut off all the valves from a pump, the pressure will not build up and up and eventually explode the pipework or pump.
 This is because they are nowhere near 100% efficient.
-They are usually around 65 - 70% efficient and the higher the pressure, the less efficient they become as it becomes harder for them to push fluid against the pressure.
+They are usually around 65 - 70% efficient and the higher the pressure, the less efficient they become, as it becomes harder for them to push fluid against the pressure.
 This results in all centrifugal pumps having a "dead head" pressure point.
 The point where they simply cannot pump any fluid against the existing pressure.
-This is the "Static Head" or "Dead Head" figure we are looking for an a pump curve.
+This is the "Static Head" or "Dead Head" figure we are looking for on a pump curve.

-- As an aside, you may be asking "what does happen when a pump is allowed to run against a static or dead head?"
+- As an aside, you may be asking "what happens when a pump is allowed to run against a static or dead head?"
 The answer is that the temperature of the water in the pump builds up.
-It's basic physics - the pump is still rotating throwing water around inside, so that energy must go somewhere - it can't go up the pipe as water flow as the pressure is too great, so it converts to heat energy.
+It's basic physics - the pump is still rotating, throwing water around inside, so that energy must go somewhere - it can't go up the pipe as the pressure is too great, so it converts to heat energy.
 The pump gets hotter and hotter and often results in either the plastic pipework connected to the pump softening and bursting, or some component in the pump such as a seal, failing as a result of the heat.

 - Examples of typical pump static heads: